 Rinse brisket and tripe in water and then place into a large stockpot.
 Add water to cover completely (About 2 quarts).
 Bring to a boil over high heat, reduce heat to low, and add cinnamon, black pepper, salt, and ginger.
 Simmer until tender, 2 to 2 1/2 hours.
 Remove from heat and allow brisket and tripe to cool in broth.

-Meanwhile, make the chili sauce.
-Combine Sichuan peppercorns, sesame paste, soy sauce, and chili oil.
+Meanwhile, make the chile sauce.
+Combine Sichuan peppercorns, sesame paste, soy sauce, and chile oil.
 Set aside.